epimorphics/elda/docs/E1.3.17-SNAPSHOT/reference.md

 it becomes a variant of the `describeAllViewer` where the label property used is the object of that property rather than `rdfs:label`.

+Multiple `describeAllLabel` properties may be specified.
+All such available label properties and their values are available to the view.

 elda:allowedReserved {#allow-reserved}
 ----------------------